jbgariel/algolia-assignment/README.md

 docker-compose up -d
 ```

+Then copy and paste the unzip data in the `/data` directory

 ## 1- 🔍 Analyzing and validating the data

 > Jupyter notebook should be activated, go to [hnsearch_analysis](http://localhost:9999/notebooks/hnsearch_analysis.ipynb#)